rahulvvn10/ecommerce-app/README.md

 * JWT for authentication
 * Stripe for payments
-* Nodemailer for email services
+* Mailtrap for email services

 ---